anan44/it-starts-with-clojure/materials/5-requests-for-data/5-partial-meetings.md

 ```

 Number of arguments has to be less or equal to what the provided function takes,
-or it will naturally result in exception.
+or it will naturally result in an exception.

 So why is partial used?
 We well we often have cases where we would like to always use the same parameter or parameters,
-or we would like to use a function the function as a parameter to another function that has requirements number of arguments.
+or we would like to use a function as a parameter to another function,
+which has limitations regarding the number of arguments the provided function should accept.
 Such is the case here.

 Our helper function looks something like this: